Cantaré: Song of the Dying

 "What's wrong, Beca?
 You want me to go get the medicine?"

-She shook her head even though it hurt to do so and leaned down placing firm yet gentle hands on his thin shoulders.
+She shook her head even though it hurt to do so and leaned down to place firm yet gentle hands on his thin shoulders.
 She could feel his bones protruding from his shirt.

 "No, I'll be fine," she lied.
-Then more seriously, "Joel, I've told you: it's not medicine.
+Then more seriously, "Joel, I've told you before: it's not medicine.
 If you're ever feeling bad, don't take it, just lay down for a bit and try to find something to eat.
 Now come on, I don't want to be late."

 Beca marched up to the front of the crowd, sliding into place among all her eighteen year old classmates.
 They were girls she barely knew the names of, people she had tried not to concern herself with for a very long time now.
 They were talking amongst each other, trying to calm one another's fears.
 Beca was counting out the tesserae she had taken in her life up until now, this crucial moment.